dkellenb/cas-fee-retrospective/README.md

  If you want to run the unit tests, simply use `npm test <example>/**/*.spec.ts`
  To run all tests simply run `npm run test:all`

+### Deploying to Github Pages

+Run `ng github-pages:deploy` to deploy to Github Pages.